Reehahs/Reehahs/README.md

 - 👋 Hi, I’m @Reehahs (Shaheer) not creative with that name I know.
-- 👀 I’m interested in Web-Devolpment, Graphics, and just coding as a whole.
+- 👀 I’m interested in Web-Devolpment, Artificial Intelligence, and Data!
-- 🌱 I’m currently learning different WEB API technologies to better my self as a FULL STACK DEV!
+- 🌱 I’m currently learning different PHP to develop into a better Web-Dev!
-- 💞️ I’m looking to collaborate on open source projects such as osu.ppy
+- 💞️ I’m looking to get experience helping provide immense value to a buisness!
 - 📫 How to reach me?
 Reach me at my email shaheerkhan123p@gmail.com

 <!---